What Does Direct Sales Mean? [The Complete Guide for 2023]

 Other direct sales strategies could include:

-• Managing a social media page/group in which the seller engages previous customers or prospects regularly
+• Managing a social media page/group in which the retailer engages previous customers or prospects regularly

 • Setting up booths at community events